Cold Sores (HSV-1)

 In addition, if you or your partner gets cold sores on the mouth, the herpes simplex virus-1 can be transmitted during oral sex and cause herpes in the genital area.

-Herpes simplex virus-1 also can spread if a person touches the cold sore and then touches a mucous membrane or an area of the skin with a cut on it.
-Mucous membranes are the moist, protective linings made of tissue that are found in certain areas of the body (like the nose, eyes, mouth, and vagina).
+Herpes simplex virus-1 also can spread if a person touches the cold sore and then touches a or an area of the skin with a cut on it.
 So it's best to not mess with a cold sore — don't pick, pinch, or squeeze it.

 How Are Cold Sores Diagnosed and Treated?

 Cold sores normally go away on their own within 7 to 10 days.
-And although no medicines can make the infection go away, prescription drugs and creams are available that can shorten the length of the outbreak and make the cold sore less painful.
+Although no medicines can make the infection go away, special prescription medicines and creams can shorten the length of an outbreak and make the cold sore less painful.

 If you have a cold sore, it's important to see your doctor if: